 For example, if your expected scheme pension makes up the bulk or indeed all of your pension assets then it’s unlikely that a transfer will be suitable for you.

 Should I Transfer My Final Salary Pension?

-If you’re in or are offered a place in a final salary pension scheme and you’ve built up deferred benefits in other schemes, you should check whether your final salary scheme will allow you to transfer those deferred benefits into the scheme.
+If you’re in or are offered a place in a final salary scheme and you’ve built up deferred benefits in other schemes, you should check whether your scheme will allow you to transfer those deferred benefits into the scheme.

 Whether or not you should transfer your final salary pension depends on your individual needs and circumstances.
 Many different conditions will have to stack up in your favour before a transfer will be the right option for you.
 Factors we’ll look at when determining whether or not to give you a positive transfer recommendation include: